StupidRepo/TritonClient/README.md

 9. Enjoy your music!

 ## Notes
-- To download all music in a playlist:
+- To download all music in a playlist/album:
-    1. Find the playlist.
+    1. Find the playlist/album.
     2. Double-click it to open it.
-    3. Click on "Download Playlist".
+    3. Click on "Download Playlist" or "Download Album".
-    4. Playlist will automatically start downloading to your `Downloads` folder in a subfolder named after the playlist.
+    4. Playlist will automatically start downloading to your `Downloads` folder in a subfolder named after the playlist/album.
 - Make sure FFMPEG is correctly installed and accessible via PATH for proper audio processing.

 ## Screenshots